lcompilers/lpython/README.md

 # Sponsors

 LPython has been sponsored by [GSI Technology](https://www.gsitechnology.com/).
-Other sponsors:

-* Google Summer of Code via Python Software Foundation
+Our summer students were sponsored by Google Summer of Code via Python Software Foundation.
 The intermediate representation and backends are shared with LFortran, see that project for a list of sponsors.

 # Installation